exyi/coberec/docs/thesis/API-overview.md

 ### Documentation Comments

 All member definitions have a `doccomment` field.
-In C#, documentation comments must be valid XML, so the documentation comments in the metadata must conform.
+In C#, documentation comments must be valid XML.
 We can either set the field while we create the definition, or use the `With(doccomment: ...)` method.

 ```csharp